 - Develop an expanded third-party due diligence process to apply to strategic opportunities across Stobart Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.

-Overall, Stobart Group will continue to focus on understanding further our supply chains, identifying risk areas, and increasing awareness amongst employees on the issues of modern slavery and the reporting procedures available to them.
+Overall, Stobart Group will continue to focus on understanding further our supply chains, identifying risk areas and increasing awareness amongst employees on the issues of modern slavery and human trafficking and the reporting procedures available to them.
 We will continue to update policies and procedures as required to ensure appropriate safeguards against any mistreatment of persons are in place.